HasanYahya101/Palate-Path-Vite/README.md

 ## Deployment

 This project was deployed to Github Pages and can be tested there.
-No servers or databases were used in this Project.

 ## Preview
 ![Screenshot 2024-05-28 055755](https://github.com/HasanYahya101/Tic-Tac-Toe-Vite/assets/118683092/3a98c544-9970-4941-858f-2c3fc0973d08)